amadeoas/spring-customerproducts/readme.md

 * Maven 3

 Note: when m2e is available, there is an m2 icon in Help -> About dialog.
-If m2e is not there, just follow the install process here: http://eclipse.org/m2e/download/
+If m2e is not there, just follow the install process [here](http://www.eclipse.org/m2e/).

 ### Steps: